Frequently Asked Questions about Payments

 How long it takes a payment to be visible on your account depends on how the payment was submitted to us.

-In general, payments will be credited to the account as of the day they are received by Chase as long as they are received during business hours or for online payments prior to the processing cut-off time.
+In general, payments will be credited to the account as of the day they're received by Chase as long as they're received during business hours or for online payments prior to the processing cut-off time.
 In some cases, missing or incomplete information may cause delays.

 Why hasn’t my overnight payment posted to my account yet?

-Posting overnight payments generally takes 1-2 business days if all the account information needed to post the payment is included.
+Posting overnight payments generally takes up to 3 business days if all the account information needed to post the payment is included.
 There may be delays if your payment is missing information, such as your account number or name.

 Note: If the payment was accepted, even though posting may be delayed, the payment will be applied effective the date it was received for processing.